freebsd/freebsd-src/CONTRIBUTING.md

 Each commit must:

 * Follow the [commit log message guide](https://docs.freebsd.org/en/articles/committers-guide/#commit-log-message).
-* Include one ore more `Signed-off-by:` trailers certifying [Developer Certificate of Origin](https://developercertificate.org/).
+* Include one or more `Signed-off-by:` trailers certifying [Developer Certificate of Origin](https://developercertificate.org/).
 * Include `PR: \<bugnumber\>` if fixing a Bugzilla Problem Report.
 * Include the URL of a related code review, if applicable.
   (Avoid opening both Phabricator/Differential reviews and GitHub Pull Requests